-Students interested in this program should consult an adviser from the Mechanical, Materials, and Aerospace Engineering Department.
+Students interested in this program should consult an adviser from the Department of Mechanical, Materials and Aerospace Engineering.

-Bachelor Degree/Master Degree Options
+Bachelor's/Master's Degree Options

-IIT's double degree options allow students to earn two degrees in as few as five years.
-The university has created bachelor degree/master degree options in fields that are in demand in professions where graduate training is essential.
+IIT's double-degree options allow students to earn two degrees in as few as five years.
+The university has created bachelor's degree/master's degree options in fields in demand in professions where graduate training is essential.

-Students may enter some undergraduate/graduate double degree programs either through the Honors Track or the Standard Track.
-Through the Honors Track, exceptional students may be admitted simultaneously into both the undergraduate and graduate schools when they apply to IIT

-Admission will be based on their high school records, including grades, test scores, and faculty/employer recommendation, and other documentation.
-Through the Standard Track, students are admitted into the undergraduate department offering the bachelor's portion of the program.
+Students may enter some undergraduate/graduate doubledegree programs either through the honors track or the standard track.
+Through the honors track, exceptional students may be admitted simultaneously into both the undergraduate and graduate schools when they apply to IIT.
+Admission will be based on their high school records, including grades, test scores, faculty/employer recommendation, and other documentation.
+Through the standard track, students are admitted into the undergraduate department offering the bachelor's portion of the program.

-Depending upon their interests, capabilities, and goals, and with the permission of their advisers and department chairs, students may design their own combined degree programs or select one of the following options.
+Depending upon their interests, capabilities and goals, and with the permission of their advisers and department chairs, students may design their own combined degree programs or select one of the following options.

-Bachelor/Master of Business Administration
+Bachelor of Science/Master of Business Administration

 One of the most appealing career preparations is the combination of a bachelor's degree with the Master of Business Administration (M.B.A.) degree.
-IIT students who complete the necessary undergraduate management courses may earn both the bachelor's degree and the M.B.A. degree in about five rather than the usual six years.
-An exception exists in the case of architecture, where qualified students may earn a bachelor's degree and the M.B.A. degree in about six rather than the usual seven years.
-The undergraduate courses listed below, when included as part of the bachelor program, replace graduate courses which are part of the M.B.A. program.
+IIT students who complete the necessary undergraduate management courses may earn both the bachelor's degree and the M.B.A. degree in about five years, rather than the usual six years.
+An exception exists in the case of architecture, where qualified students may earn a bachelor's degree and the M.B.A. degree in about six years, rather than the usual seven years.
+The undergraduate courses listed below, when included as part of the bachelor's degree program, replace graduate courses that are part of the M.B.A. program.
 This allows students to complete the M.B.A. with as few as 16 courses.

-rake as undergraduate: Advanced standing
+Taken as undergraduate: Advanced standing

 in graduate school for:

 ACCT 151 MBA 510

 MGT 351 MBA 520

 OM 312 MBA 570

 MKT 371 MBA 560

-Students who are considering the bachelor/M.B.A. program should consult with the Stuart School of Business Undergraduate Programs adviser as early as possible in their academic career in order to plan a program enabling them to receive the maximum number of advanced standing credits toward their M.B.A.
-Formal application to the M.B.A. program, which includes a GMAT score, should be submitted prior to the completion of the seventh semester of the bachelor's program.
+Students who are considering the bachelor's/M.B.A. program should consult with the Stuart School of Business undergraduate programs adviser as early as possible in their academic career in order to plan a program enabling them to receive the maximum number of advanced standing credits toward their M.B.A.
+Formal application to the M.B.A. program, which includes a Graduate Management Admission Test (GMAT) score, should be submitted prior to the completion of the seventh semester of the bachelor's program.